INFORMATION REQUIRED IN PROXY STATEMENT

 The Compensation Committee approves all option grants with input and recommendations from the CEO, with the exception that the CEO and CFO have been delegated authority to approve initial grants made to newly hired employees.
 New employees may receive a stock option grant when hired in order to immediately align their interests with us and may be eligible for additional option grants going forward.

-Bonus.
-Any short-term bonuses or cash incentive awards to executive officers are tied to achieving performance metrics established by the Compensation Committee during the first portion of the year, with input from the CEO, which are not reset during the year, regardless of Company performance or economic conditions.
+Any short-term bonuses or cash incentive awards to executive officers are tied to achieving performance metrics established by the Compensation Committee during the first portion of the year, with input from the CEO and CFO, and are not reset during the year, regardless of Company performance or economic conditions.
 The program creates incentive for the executive officers to direct their efforts toward achieving specified company goals and individual goals.
-To measure our 2017 performance, the Compensation Committee established goals related to the Company’s financial performance, attainment of strategic milestones and approved individual goals for executives.
-In 2017, we fell short of reaching the Company’s financial and operational performance goals and therefore no bonuses were earned by our NEOs.
+To measure our 2019 performance, the Compensation Committee established goals related to the Company’s financial performance, attainment of strategic milestones and approved individual goals for executives.
+In 2019, we fell short of reaching the Company’s financial and operational performance goals and therefore no bonuses were earned by our NEOs.

 We believe that including an equity-based incentive component of compensation is a critical tool for motivating our executives and certain employees.
 We believe that granting equity awards to our executives aligns executive compensation with long-term stockholder value.
 By awarding executive officers with equity awards that vest over time, we believe that our executive officers will have a continuing stake in our long-term success.